posener/goaction/README.md

 One limitation is that this main package should contain a main file, and this file must contain all the required inputs for this binary.
-This inputs are defined with the standard `flag` package for command line arguments, or by `goaction.Getenv` for environment variables.
+This inputs are defined with the standard `flag` package for command line arguments, or by `os.Getenv` for environment variables (Optionally use `goaction.Getenv` to define default value and description to an environment variables).

 > These inputs define the API of the program. `goaction` automatically detect them and creates the
 > `action.yml` file from them.